simrvprojects/SimRVPedigree/cran-comments.md

+##Resubmission September 2018
+In this resubmission I have:
+- Fixed a bug in the find_mrca function and improved the tests for this function.

+- Due to reviwer comments, we have improved the process used to simulate reproduction.
+The new process better models age-specific fertility.
+As a result, the birth_range argument has been depreciated in the sim_life, sim_ped, and sim_RVped functions.
+To prepare users for this change, in this resubmission, users are issued a warning if they alter the default value (NULL) of this argument.

+- Updated the DESCRIPTION file:
+    - Updated the version number to 1.0.0 to reflect:
+         - the updated reproduction process, which better models age-specific fertility.
+         - the depreciated argument birth_range from the sim_life, sim_ped, and sim_RVped functions.
+         - the bug fix in the find_mrca function,

+Test Environments prior to resubmission
+* local Windows OS install, R 3.5.0
+* ubuntu 14.04.5 LTS (on travis-ci), R 3.5.0

 ##Resubmission August 2018
 In this resubmission I have:
 - Fixed a bug in the reassign_gen function and improved the tests for this function.